Retinyl palmitate, retinyl acetate, retinyl linoleate, retinoic acid and retinol are all forms of vitamin A.

 What is retinol?

 You'd be forgiven for thinking retinol and retinoids are the same.
-However, they are different.
+However, they are different — retinol is often found in over-the-counter skincare.

 Retinol penetrates the epidermis, targets free radicals and exfoliates, and improves skin texture.
 It increases collagen production, improving fine lines and wrinkles while reducing pore size.

-Are prescription retinoids better than retinol?
+Are retinoids better than retinol?

 It isn't as simple as retinoids versus retinol as both can be used to effectively treat different skin concerns.
-However, prescription retinoids are much stronger than their retinol cousin and are better suited to more severe skin issues.
+However, retinoids are much stronger than their retinol cousin and are better suited to more severe skin issues.

 In saying that, both ingredients are clinically proven to reduce fine lines, stimulate collagen production, reduce pigmentation and fight acne.

+So, which is better?
+Well, that depends on what your skin tolerates.
+The clinical efficacy of retinoids is undeniable, but so are the side effects for sensitive skin.
 If retinoids are used without an adjustment period — which means slowly building up how often you use the product — it can cause dryness, flaky skin and redness.

 So, if you have sensitive skin, non-medical grade retinol could be a good choice for you.

-However, you can slowly build up your skin's tolerance by slowly introducing prescription retinoids — starting with once a week, then twice a week, then three times a week and so on.
+However, you can slowly build up your skin's tolerance by slowly introducing retinoids — starting with once a week, then twice a week, then three times a week and so on.

 Skincare is for everyone — not just women.
 And, men can gain a lot by adding retinoids into their skincare regime.
+If you're interested in targeting acne, ageing, skin texture or pigmentation, retinoids are the way to go.

-Prescription retinoids work to reverse sun damage, reduce wrinkles, shrink pores, fight acne and minimise acne scarring [4].
+Rretinoids work to reverse sun damage, reduce wrinkles, shrink pores, fight acne and minimise acne scarring [4].
 They are incredibly effective with only a small amount of product and results are visible within a couple of months of use.

 This skincare ingredient will allow you to treat your skin without fuss — there's no need for a 10-step skincare routine when you're using retinoids.

-When and how do you use prescription retinoids?
+When and how do you use retinoids?

-One of the most important things to remember when you're first starting to use prescription retinoids is to introduce them very slowly.
+One of the most important things to remember when you're first starting to use retinoids is to introduce them very slowly.
 These are potent chemical compounds that can cause skin irritation as well as dryness and sun sensitivity.

-- Your retinoid formula should always be applied at night in the following product order — cleanse your face, apply the retinoids and follow up with a hydrating moisturiser.
+• Your retinoid formula should always be applied at night in the following product order — cleanse your face, apply the retinoids and follow up with a hydrating moisturiser

-- Use only a pea-sized amount of the formula and start using it once a week before moving on to two nights a week and so forth.
+• Use only a pea-sized amount of the formula and start using it once a week before moving on to two nights a week and so forth

-- Be careful to avoid the eye area.
+• Be careful to avoid the eye area

-- Be sure to wear sunscreen every single day — no matter the weather as retinoids make your skin more sensitive to the sun.
+• Be sure to wear sunscreen every single day — no matter the weather as retinoids make your skin more sensitive to the sun

-- Avoid using any other active ingredients when first incorporating the retinoids into your skincare routine — strip it back to the basics for the time being.
+• Avoid using any other active ingredients when first incorporating the retinoids into your skincare routine — strip it back to the basics for the time being

 If you experience any inflammation or irritation, use your topical treatment less frequently.
 When the skin has recovered, try to increase usage again [5].

-How to layer prescription retinoids
+How to layer retinoids

-Prescription retinoid treatments can be layered with other products but it's important to follow a certain order of skincare products to make sure all of the ingredients play nice and are working as effectively as possible.
+Retinoid treatments can be layered with other products but it's important to follow a certain order of skincare products to make sure all of the ingredients play nice and are working as effectively as possible.

-- Always apply retinoids at night for the most effective treatment.
+• Always apply retinoids at night for the most effective treatment

-- Apply to clean and dry skin after cleansing.
+• Apply to clean and dry skin after cleansing

-- Give your skin a few minutes to absorb the retinoid before completing your regimen.
+• Give your skin a few minutes to absorb the retinoid before completing your regimen

-- Layer the rest of your products, such as serums and night creams, in order from the lightest to the heaviest.
+• Layer the rest of your products, such as serums and night creams, in order from the lightest to the heaviest

-- If you are experiencing dryness and flaking skin, try the sandwich method, which involves applying moisturiser, and letting it sit for a few minutes before following it up with the retinoid treatment and another layer of moisturiser.
+• If you are experiencing dryness and flaking skin, try the sandwich method, which involves applying moisturiser, and letting it sit for a few minutes before following it up with the retinoid treatment and another layer of moisturiser

 What products can't be used with retinoids?

-Due to the strength of prescription retinoids, there are a number of skincare ingredients that don't mix well with it.
+Due to the strength of retinoids, there are a number of skincare ingredients that don't mix well with it.

 This doesn't mean that you have to stop using these products going forward, but it is best to slowly reintroduce them after you've been using retinoids for a few months to avoid any skin reactions.

-Once you have built up a tolerance to the prescription treatment, it's best to use these ingredients at different times of the day to your retinoids.
+Once you have built up a tolerance to the treatment, it's best to use these ingredients at different times of the day to your retinoids.

 Vitamin C